Heinz Prevent Infant Packaging Formula Risk with Automation

 Heinz was facing the following challenges

-The site was using another suppliers label verification system where one element could only read ladder barcodes and although a separate system was created to read the picket fence barcodes; the readers could not cope with the 97 cans per minute high-speed production.
+The site was using a label verification system from another supplier where one element could only read ladder barcodes.
+Although a separate system was created to read the picket fence barcodes, the readers could not cope with the 97 cans per minute high-speed production.
 Heinz were keen to upgrade to a more reliable system which could achieve 100% read rates, eliminating any risk of packaging errors.